IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Entities.BasicAuditing/README.md

 ## Application Settings which affect this module

-### Basic Auditing Settings - User Identity to Audit

-This module uses the `ICurrentUserService` to determine the current users identity.
+This module uses the `ICurrentUserService` to determine the current user's identity.

 ```csharp
 public interface ICurrentUserService